Akaalis-code/yv_project_x/yv_backend/REDME.md

 ## Steps that are being implemented from backend
--Terminology :
+- Terminology :
-    -Smallest possible action that a body can take is called "GENE"
+    - Smallest possible action that a body can take is called "GENE"
-    -Series of genes that an object needs to take is collectively called as "DNA"
+    - Series of genes that an object needs to take is collectively called as "DNA"
-    -Each Gene has one of five possible actions (STOP-0 , RIGHT-1 , LEFT-2 , UP-3 , DOWN-4)
+    - Each Gene has one of five possible actions (STOP-0 , RIGHT-1 , LEFT-2 , UP-3 , DOWN-4)

 1. Have Initial population of "x" where each DNA contains "n"" genes